 The results from the comparison indicate that the LSTM model outperforms others, displaying the highest accuracy and the lowest average RMSE.
 Notably, the GRU models perform better than the RNN model, irrespective of their utilization of attention mechanisms.
 This implies that these models might excel in capturing intricate data patterns and making precise predictions.
 However, it's crucial to acknowledge that the outcomes of this comparison may not universally apply to other datasets or tasks.
 Evaluating these models on diverse datasets and tasks is essential to validate their relative performance in those particular contexts.

-Several potential reasons could explain why LSTM models, especially those with attention mechanisms and stacked LSTM layers, demonstrated superior performance in this comparison.
+Several potential reasons could explain why LSTM models demonstrated superior performance in this comparison, especially those with attention mechanisms and stacked LSTM layers.
 One reason might be their enhanced capability to process a diverse and intricate set of input variables, encompassing climate, topographic, demographic, and land-use variables, all potentially pertinent for dengue case prediction.
 For instance, climate factors like temperature and humidity can impact the survival and breeding of dengue-transmitting mosquitoes, while topographic elements such as water bodies can influence mosquito breeding site distribution.
 Demographic factors like population density and land-use metrics such as urbanization levels can also influence dengue transmission.
 LSTM networks are adept at modeling time series data and capturing patterns across multiple time steps, which proves particularly beneficial in predicting dengue fever affected by both short-term and long-term factors.
 Spatial attention utilization enables the model to assign varying weights to features during predictions, aiding in focusing on the most relevant factors, like environmental elements or population density, thereby enhancing prediction accuracy.
 Additionally, LSTM networks handle missing data more effectively by retaining information from preceding time steps, which proves valuable in scenarios with missing or incomplete data.

-All models demonstrate the ability to make accurate predictions regarding disease progression and enable early disease diagnosis.
+All models demonstrate the ability to make accurate disease progression predictions and enable early diagnosis.
 A comprehensive understanding of the disease's etiology and the development of precise diagnostic models would significantly aid in combatting dengue fever and reducing associated complications and fatalities.
 Addressing data uncertainty through modeling is another crucial aspect.
 However, it's important to recognize potential limitations of using LSTM for dengue fever prediction.
 LSTM networks can be intricate and demand substantial data and computational resources for effective training, posing challenges in practical implementation.
 Moreover, these networks are often challenging to interpret as they operate as black-box models, hindering insight into the specific features or patterns driving predictions and potentially impeding the identification of biases in the data.

+Conclusion

 References: